metakermit/an-epic-adventure-through-python/an-epic-adventure-through-python.md

 ===================

 Once there was a forest.
-An ancient, overgrown, full of shadows with occasional beams of lights piercing through tall treetops (mostly oak trees) sort of forest.
+An ancient, overgrown, full of shadows with occasional beams of lights piercing through the tall tree canopy (mostly oaks) sort of forest.